reyno255/ETL_Project/README.md

 #### Final Thoughts<br>
 We looked back on our information and thought about the following;<br>
-1. Which products/brands were popular commercial during the Superbowl<br>
+1. Which products/brands were popular commercial during the Superbowl?<br>
-2. The cost of each commercial<br>
+2. The cost of each commercial.<br>
-3. The number of times a team went to the Superbowl<br>
+3. The number of times a team went to the Superbowl.<br>